 Director: Tom Tykwer

 One of the most unique time loop movies out there, this German thriller is surrealism incarnate.
-It centres around Lola, a young woman with vividly red hair, who is trying to raise and deliver a large sum of money to her boyfriend, Manni, within just 20 minutes in order that he may give the money to his violent criminal boss after accidentally leaving the original sum on a subway train.
+It centers around Lola, a young woman with vividly red hair, who is trying to raise and deliver a large sum of money to her boyfriend, Manni, within just 20 minutes in order that he may give the money to his violent crime boss after accidentally leaving the original sum on a subway train.
 In the meantime, Lola must do all this and reach her boyfriend before he makes a desperate and dangerous decision to rob a nearby bank.
-Unusual aspects of ‘Run Lola Run’ includes the use of crayon like animation to symbolize when Lola is venturing off on a different sequence at the beginning of each of her runs, as well as a unique soundtrack, and distinctive look that makes it stand out as one of the more memorable loop movies you’ve ever seen.
+Unusual aspects of ‘Run Lola Run’ includes the use of crayon-like animation to symbolize when Lola is venturing off on a different sequence at the beginning of each of her runs, as well as a unique soundtrack, and distinctive look that makes it stand out as one of the more memorable loop movies you’ve ever seen.

 Director: Vincenzo Natali

 Supernatural horror stories may not sound like a properly mixed element of time loop movies, but “Haunter” tries something unique and darkly different.
 This one’s about Lisa Johnson, a girl who on her 16th birthday was murdered alongside her parents and little brother back in 1985, with the unfortunate family subsequently doomed to relive the fateful day before over and over for eternity.
-After Lisa becomes conscious of her circumstances, she discovers that she is still able to communicate with people from other timelines, leading to an interesting premise that presents itself like an extremely well done Twilight Zone episode.
-Overall, Haunter is a beautifully shot, well-directed, acted and imaginatively grounded movie, which plays out more like a mystery thriller than a horror story, although it certainly has the look, tone and cinematography of one.
+After Lisa becomes conscious of her circumstances, she discovers that she is still able to communicate with people from other timelines, leading to an interesting premise that presents itself like an extremely well-done Twilight Zone episode.
+Overall, Haunter is a beautifully shot, well-directed, acted and imaginatively grounded movie, which plays out more like a mystery thriller than a horror story, although it certainly has the look, tone, and cinematography of one.

 Source Code (2011)